|site search by freefind|

 When brewing essiac tea for most pets (meaning, pets that weigh less than an average person) brewing a gallon of tea at a time will be too much.
 Brewing just 1 pint or 1 quart will last 1-2 weeks and therefore be more appropriate for most pets.
 Click here to see the recommended dosages of essiac tea for your pet.

 Steps 1 and 2 will vary depending on how much tea you wish to brew at once.
-Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (click here if you're not sure how much tea you'll need to last for around 2 weeks).
+Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (if your animal is 36-84 lb. you should make a quart, and if your animal is 35 lb. or less you should make a pint).
 Steps 3 thru 5 of these instructions are the same regardless of your size brew.

 1. Bring 33 oz. of spring water to a boil and reduce to a simmer.